Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 The official repository can be found [here](https://github.com/dequelabs/cauldron 'Official repository link')

+There are currently 2 relevant repositories for this project. https://github.com/jessesaga/Temp-OAST-CI-CD-Examples-Task1-Cauldron and ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/Temp-OAST-CI-CD-Examples-Task1-Cauldron

+The AWS URL is used to illustrate a full end to end integration of AWS tools for Continuous Integration, testing, and deployment.

+# Summary

+This repository contains 2 separate projects that can be built independently but are ultimately pulled together into a static html, css, js static HTML site with widgets built using React JS.

+The generated site serves as a living example of how to build React components for the web that adhere to best practices for accessibility.

+This repository also includes full CI/CD pipelines.
+The two pipelines that are currently implemented are for Github Actions and Jenkins.
+Each pipeline does roughly the same thing but the syntax in the different configuration files is needed to suite to different CI/CD tooling.

+The Jenkins pipeline is almost fully represented within the Jenkinsfile at the root of this repository.
+The only extra component needed is a Jenkins server that is configured with a project that is aware of this Git repository.
+Also, the Jenkins instance needs to be configured with appropriate plugins (Git, AWS) and credentials that are referenced from within the Jenkinsfile for deployment to AWS S3.

+The Github actions pipeline is defined within .github/workflows/node.js.yml.
+This pipeline runs the same basic steps as the Jenkins pipeline.
+The flow is to check out the latest code, fetch dependencies, build each project, run unit tests, spin up a local site to run full accessibility tests against the live site, and then deploy a production static site to AWS S3.
+In addition to the node.js.yml file - Github secrets need to be configured within the repository to allow for the Github actions to publish to S3.

+Pa11y is used for these accessibility tests and the configuration files that define how the accessibility tests are run are `.pa11y-axe` and `pa11y-htmlcs`.
+Each configuration file uses a different 'backend' that is backed by either axe-core or HTML CodeSniffer.
+Also, exclusion rules are applied to trim findings that are not relevant for OAST Trusted Tester guidelines.

 # Current repository deploy locations

 Automated builds via Github Actions and Jenkins are deploying the site to http://temp-oast-ci-cd-examples-task1-cauldron.s3-website-us-east-1.amazonaws.com/